astraDisastra/mnist_project/README.md

 ## Building the Project

-Compile with:
+Compile the program with:

 ```bash
 gcc main.c mnist_loader.c -o mnist_lab -lm
 ```

-The `-lm` flag links the math library, which is needed for functions like `expf()` and `logf()`.
+The `-lm` flag links the math library, which is needed for functions such as `expf()` and `logf()`.

 ---

-## Running the Lab
+## Running the Project

-After compiling, run:
+Run the compiled program with:

 ```bash
 ./mnist_lab
 ```

-The program will train the neural network and then print the final test accuracy.
+The program trains the network and then prints the final test accuracy.

 ---

-## Things to Experiment With
+## Experiments I Can Run

-This project is useful because small changes can show how neural networks behave.
+One useful part of this project is that I can change a few values and observe how the network behaves.

-Try changing these values in `nn.h`:
+For example, I can experiment with:

 ```c
 #define HIDDEN_SIZE 128